 "Every person says start slow.
 I would love to jump in with two feet, sell my tillage equipment, get to no-tilling.
 I don't believe that's a very smart move on my part at this point.
 There's a lot of things that have to cash flow to make this operation sustainable.
-So we'll start slow, and as we see things working we'll continue to grow."
+So we'll start slow."

 Andresen bought a no-till drill this spring.
-He had to travel to Iowa to find one, and plans to make it available for neighbors to rent.
+He had to travel to lowa to find one, and plans to make it available for neighbors to rent.

 "We're excited about switching and doing things differently.
-This investment was a big investment.
-This put me in the forefront of 'We're going to do this," Andresen said.
+This investment was a big investment," Andresen said.

-NRCS District Conservationist Ed Musielewicz said farmers like the Andresens are the
+NRCS District Conservationist Ed Musielewicz said farmers like the Andresens are the key to making practices such as cover crops and no-till widely accepted.